ices-eg/wg_WGEEL/Misc/data_call_2026/EE.md

 one per number and two releases in same year, same stage, same emu, same lfs.
 Asked to data provider
 - 2 new values inserted in the database
+- inversion of kg and weight, fixed in table edit

 ## Annex 8